joaquingeller/bank_churners_project/README.md

 Welcome to the Credit Card Customer Attrition Analysis repository!

 # Overview
-In this project, I worked with a public dataset extracted from Kaggle.com, which can be found in the next link: https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/data.
+In this project, I worked with a public dataset extracted from Kaggle.com, which can be found  here. in the next link: https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/data.
 The objective was to understand the characteristics of customers who were leaving the bank's services and to create a multiple regression model that predicts the probability of a customer leaving the bank based on certain significant variables.
 The dataset comprised over 10,000 observations and 21 variables.

 # Tools Used
 -Data Cleaning and Exploratory Analysis: The data cleaning and exploratory analysis were conducted using BigQuery.